Louisiana Boating Laws and Regulations

-There is no minimum age to take the online course and boater exam.
+There is no minimum age requirement to take this online course.

 - It is unlawful for a person who owns or has charge of a personal watercraft to knowingly permit a person under the age of 16 years to operate the PWC.

 Louisiana law enforcement officers patrol the waterways to make your boating experience safe and pleasant.
 Cooperate with them by following the laws and guidelines.

-Carry the Card Vessel operators who are required to have a Boater Education Card must carry the card on board the vessel and have it available for inspection by an enforcement officer.
+Carry the Card: Vessel operators who are required to have a Boater Education Card must carry the card on board the vessel and have it available for inspection by an enforcement officer.

-Penalty Not carrying your Boater Education Card when one is required can result in a fine.
+Penalty: Not carrying your Boater Education Card when one is required can result in a fine.

-Is the Boating Card the same as a Boating License?
+Is the Boating Card the same as the Boating License?